Vigilos/city-explorer/README.md

 Name of feature: Initial setup and code to access APIs Estimate of time needed to complete: 2.5 hours
 Start time: 14:30
-Finish time:
+Finish time: 17:30
-Actual time needed to complete:
+Actual time needed to complete: 3 hours